GenderSci Lab Affiliates

 Alex Thinius

 Alex is a philosopher and socio-cultural researcher, theorizing socio-cultural change, especially in concepts of sex and gender.
 Alex completed a PhD titled Genders as Genres at the Amsterdam School for Cultural Analysis.
 Since then, Alex has worked at the Universeit van Amsterdam, Harvard University, and RU Nijmegen.
-Their postdoc research studies pluralist and dynamic concepts of sex-gender in the life-sciences.
+Alex’s postdoc research studies pluralist and dynamic concepts of sex-gender in the life-sciences.

 Lab Alumnx